-- (a) Compliance reporting for investor owned QRUs. - (I) In the annual compliance report, the QRU must explain whether it complied with its renewable energy standard for the solar, on-site solar and non-solar components during the most recently completed compliance year. - (II) Upon receipt of the QRU annual compliance report, the Commission will provide notice to interested persons.
+- (a) Compliance reporting for investor owned QRUs. - (I) In the annual compliance report, the QRU must explain whether it complied with its renewable energy standard for the solar, on-site solar and non-solar components and whether it satisfied the requirements for renewable distributed generation during the most recently completed compliance year. - (II) Upon receipt of the QRU annual compliance report, the Commission will provide notice to interested persons.
 Interested persons will have 30 days within which to provide comment to the Commission on the content of the annual compliance report.
-The QRU
+The QRU shall have the opportunity to reply to all comments on or before 45 days following the filing of the annual compliance report.